withtally/Tutorial-Deploy-Governance/Readme.md

 **Name**: This self explanatory, change it to whatever you would like.

+**QuorumVotes (`quorumVotes()`)**

-**QuorumVotes (`quorumVotes()`)** The quorum is the number of **YES** votes required to ensure that a vote is valid.
+The quorum is the number of **YES** votes required to ensure that a vote is valid.
 The idea behind this is that some minimum number of votes need to be cast in order for the vote to be seen as legitimate: it wouldn't make sense if in an ecosystem of 10 million possible votes a proposal passed 2 yes votes to 1 no vote.
 In the Compound ecosystem at least 400,000 COMP are required to vote yes for a proposal to pass.
 In todays money ($155 per comp) thats over $60 Million dollars worth of votes needed to get something to pass.
 Needless to say, if you customize this, you will want to pick a number you feel is reasonable for your system.

+**ProposalThreshold (`proposalThreshold()`)**

-**ProposalThreshold (`proposalThreshold()`)** To prevent a system where countless spam proposals are created, a proposal threshold requires an address has a certain number of votes before they can make a proposal.
+To prevent a system where countless spam proposals are created, a proposal threshold requires an address has a certain number of votes before they can make a proposal.
 In the case of COMP, it's 100,000.
 Pick a number that works for you.

-**ProposalMaxOperations ( `proposalMaxOperations()`)** This is the maximum number of operations that can be executed in a single proposal.
+**ProposalMaxOperations ( `proposalMaxOperations()`)**

+This is the maximum number of operations that can be executed in a single proposal.
 Unless you have a good reason, I would probably leave this alone.

+**VotingDelay (`votingDelay()`)**

-**VotingDelay (`votingDelay()`)** This is the length of time between which a proposal can be created and it is available to be voted upon.
+ ********This is the length of time between which a proposal can be created and it is available to be voted upon.
 By requiring at least one block to pass, the governance is protected from Flash Loan attacks that might borrow a large number of tokens, propose a vote, and vote on it all in one block.
 Unless you have a good reason, I would leave this alone.

-**VotingPeriod ( `votingPeriod()`)** The length of time for which proposals are available to be voted upon, with time in Ethereum Blocks.
+**VotingPeriod ( `votingPeriod()`)**

+The length of time for which proposals are available to be voted upon, with time in Ethereum Blocks.
 Pick what you feel is reasonable for use case.

-**TimeLock**
+### **TimeLock.sol**

 Looking at your `Timelock.sol` source code you will see there is first a `SafeMath` library contract at the top of your file.
 The `Timelock` contract starts at line 171.
 There you will see the following: